Levi202309/NTIRE-2025-Burst/README.md

 * **Training** : Consists of 300 scenes, where each scene contains 9 RAW input frames and one GT RGB image.
 * **Validation** : Consists of 20 scenes, and GT images are hidden from participants, but PSNR and SSIM results are evaluated and will be announced on the leaderboard.
 * **Test** : Consists of 20 scenes, and both GT images and evaluation results are hidden from participants during the competition.
 The final ranking will be based only on the
-  PSNR results of the test set.
+  PSNR performance of the test set.

 The downloaded training dataset contains 200 scenes, where each scene consists of nine input RAW frames ("Scene-xxx-in-0.tif" through "Scene-xxx-in-8.tif") and one ground truth image ("Scene-xxx-gt.tif").
 All training files (including GT images) are recommended to be stored in one folder, in the same level as the starting kit.